microsoft/indexnow-wordpress-plugin/README.md

 Some other handy features included in the plugin:

 - Toggle the automatic submission feature.
+- Exclude specific URL paths from auto-submission using wildcard patterns.
+- Automatic noindex detection (works with any SEO plugin).
 - Manually submit a URL to IndexNow.
 - View list of recent URL submissions from the plugin.
 - Retry any failed submissions from the recent submissions list.